CorentinChauvin/demOCRatos/README.md

 ## Notes

+- When processing a video, enabling the preview can induce up to 20% overhead.
 - EasyOCR requires PyTorch and Scipy, so isn't lightweight.
 The first time the program is started, it will download necessary model weights (stored in `~/.EasyOCR/model`).
 See more details on the EasyOCR GitHub ([link](https://github.com/JaidedAI/EasyOCR)).

 ## Dependencies